libgig 4.5.2.svn8

 template<typename T >

-bool IsUnion (const T &data)
+bool IsUnion (const T &)

 Check whether data is a C++ union type.
 More...